Chungmoo Choi 최정무

 "Mapping Armageddon: The Cartography of Ruin in Occupied Japan," The Portolan Journal of the Washington Map Society, Vol. 92 (Spring 2015), 7-29.
 [Awarded the Dr. Walter Ristow Prize for Academic Achievement in the History of Cartography by the Washington Map Society]

 Co-author (with Cary Karacas), “A Cartographic Fade to Black: Mapping the Destruction of Urban Japan during World War II,” Journal of Historical Geography, Vol. 38 (2012), 306-328.
-[Awarded the 2013 Journal of Historical Geography Prize]
+[Awarded the 2013 Journal of Historical Geography Prize]. available in online

 "Mounting Modernization: Itakura Katsunobu, the Hokkaido University Alpine Club and Mountaineering in Pre-War Japan,” The Asia-Pacific Journal, Vol. 40, No. 3, October, 2009.

-Traffic in Asian Women (Duke University Press, forthcoming 2020).
+Traffic in Asian Women (Duke University Press, 2020). available in online

-Compositional Subjects: Enfiguring Asian/American Women (Duke University Press, 2002)
+Compositional Subjects: Enfiguring Asian/American Women (Duke University Press, 2002). available in online

-Echoes upon Echoes: New Korean American Writings Co-edited with Elaine H. Kim (Temple University Press, 2003)
+Echoes upon Echoes: New Korean American Writings Co-edited with Elaine H. Kim (Temple University Press, 2003). available in online

 writing away here: a korean/american anthology (Oakland, CA: Korean American Arts Festival Committee, 1994).